Conversion Rate Optimization (CRO): Best Practices & Real-World Examples in 2024

 - witty and informal product copy that follows brand guidelines.
 For example, Mailchimp describing ease of use as “easier than eating a banana”.
 Their brand guidelines lay out how they achieve engaging product copy.

-- gifs and images, like the mass email send button below
+- gifs and images, like the mass email send button

 What are the average conversion rates of e-commerce sites?